Event:page.completed· Destinations:HubSpotActiveCampaignIntercomSlack

 Open linkDocs

-See how a single onboarding event can fan out into multiple follow-up systems.
+See how a single onboarding event can fan out into multiple follow-up systems per workspace.

 Open linkIntegration

-Keep onboarding fields and segmentation current inside HubSpot.
+Keep onboarding fields and segmentation current inside each workspace's HubSpot.

 Open linkIntegration

-Trigger context-aware in-app messaging from real onboarding progress.
+Trigger context-aware in-app messaging from real onboarding progress, per workspace.

 Open linkBlog